Moving around the city - Tourism in Vitoria-Gasteiz

 A good way to discover the city and the Green belt is by bike.
 As the area is mostly flat (except for the Medieval Quarter, which is on a hill), the city is the ideal place for getting around and following routes on your bike.
 There are currently more than 160 km of bike paths.

-The current network has two lines: Ibaiondo-Angulema and Abetxuko-Angulema.
+The current network has two lines: Ibaiondo-Unibertsitatea and Abetxuko-Florida.
 Before getting on a tram, buy a ticket at one of the ticket machines (tickets expire after 50 minutes).